annejooyun/pokemon-tinder/README.md

 ## WIPs

 - Login needs improvement.
-Liked Pokemon are not saved based on user.
+Liked Pokemon are not saved based on user, but on session.

 - Joke is not connected to Pokemon type, jokes are random now.

-- Disliked Pokemon are saved, but there is no logic to not show previously disliked Pokemon

 - Design of Settings page